-Month 2 – When you are finished with all the validation of applications then, start deploying the latest version of Windows 10 broadly within the organization.
-This is what I can make out from Michael’s twitter reply here.
+Month 2 – When you are finished with all the validation of applications, start deploying the latest version of Windows 10 broadly within the organization.
+This is what I can make out from Michael’s Twitter.

 Post Windows 10 SAC Release Processes?

 We don’t need to wait for Microsoft’s broad deployment announcement to start deploying broadly within our organization.
-If we have well defined validation process and we are done with validation then, no need to wait for FINAL release announcement (SAC) of Windows 10 “Fully Available”.
+If we have a well-defined validation process and are done with validation, there is no need to wait for the FINAL release announcement (SAC) of Windows 10 “Fully Available”.

-I have seen organizations are waiting for Microsoft’s “Fully Available” announcement to start broader deployments.
-As I mentioned in the twitter, we don’t waste our 4 months period (out of 18 months) waiting for Microsoft to announce broad deployment!
+I have seen organizations waiting for Microsoft’s “Fully Available” announcement to start broader deployments.
+As I mentioned on Twitter, we don’t waste our 4 monthly periods (out of 18 months) waiting for Microsoft to announce wide deployment!

-As Michael mentioned in the twitter, the whole SAC-T vs. SAC (CB vs. CBB) thing is way over-emphasise.
-So, the strategic approach for Windows 10 Semi-Annual Channel and SAC-T deployment should be start the validation from SAC-T (CB) version release.
+As Michael mentioned on Twitter, the whole SAC-T vs. SAC (CB vs. CBB) thing is over-emphasized.
+So, the strategic approach for Windows 10 Semi-Annual Channel and SAC-T deployment should be to start the validation from SAC-T (CB) version release.